Dipropyltryptamine

-Dipropyltryptamine (DPT), also known as N,N-dipropyltryptamine or as "The Light", is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT).
-It is taken orally or by other routes.
+Dipropyltryptamine (DPT), also known as N,N-dipropyltryptamine or as "The Light", is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT) and diethyltryptamine (DET).
+It is taken orally or by other routes such as smoking, insufflation, or injection.
+It has a relatively short duration of 2 to 4 hours orally or insufflated and 20 minutes to 2 hours smoked.

 The drug acts as a serotonin receptor modulator, including as a serotonin 5-HT_{2A} receptor agonist.
-It is a close structural homologue of DMT and diethyltryptamine (DET).
+It is a close structural homologue of DMT and DET and is a skeletal isomer of diisopropyltryptamine (DiPT).
 Derivatives of DPT include 4-HO-DPT and 5-MeO-DPT, among others.

-DPT was first described in the literature by 1959.
-It was encountered as a novel designer drug by 1968 and was reported as a possible treatment for alcoholism in 1973.
-The drug is the sacrament of the Temple of the True Inner Light, a New York City-based religious group.
+DPT was first described in the literature by 1954.
+Its hallucinogenic effects were first described in 1966.
+The drug was encountered as a novel designer drug by 1968 and was reported as a possible treatment for alcoholism in 1973.
+DPT has never been made an explicitly controlled substance in the United States.
+It is the sacrament of the Temple of the True Inner Light, a New York City-based psychedelic church, which considers DPT and other psychedelics to be God.